Reading Poker Tells Video

 To do this, you should first make sure the product has a good amount of enthusiastic reviews.
 And you shouldn’t trust anonymous reviews, or reviews solely from more recreational players, who may be easily impressed.
 You ideally want to see reviews from players who take poker pretty seriously.

-Below are some social media posts from people who enjoyed the video series, but for some reviews from some more well known and serious players, see the Reviews page.
+Below are some social media posts from people who enjoyed the video series; for more reviews, see the Reviews page.

 Get the series